Game Art student

 To make sure this is the best course for you, we’ll invite you down for an interview to discuss your qualifications, experience and goals.
 You’ll be required to bring a portfolio of appropriate work to a good standard.
 This could be 2D or 3D work, physical or digital.
 You don’t need a book full of game art – just a strong interest and artistic ability.

-We'll also welcome your application if you have formal or 'certified' learning (such as training courses not run by universities or colleges) and learning from work experience or self-study.
-This is called Accreditation of Prior Learning (APL), and should have been gained within the last five years, and be equivalent to the learning outcomes of our minimum entry qualifications.
+We’ll also welcome your application if you have formal or 'certified' learning (such as training courses not run by universities or colleges) and learning from work experience or self-study.
+This is called Accreditation of Prior Learning (APL) and should have been gained within the last five years and be equivalent to the learning outcomes of our minimum entry qualifications.

-APL applicants using experience to apply should note there is a £200 application fee for entry with advanced standing or with exemption from specific modules or credit.
+APL applicants using experience to apply should note there is an application fee for entry with advanced standing or with exemption from specific modules or credit.

 If English isn’t your first language, you'll need to demonstrate English language skills that are sufficiently developed for successful completion of your studies.
 We accept a range of recognised English language qualifications that are equivalent to the International English Language Testing System (IELTS) Academic minimum score of 6.5 overall, with a minimum of 6.0 in Reading, Writing, Speaking and Listening.